yiperzhou/age-estimation/readme.md

 ## reference
 1. age, gender, emotion, Age and gender prediction of multiple faces from an image using pytorch, https://github.com/adamzjk/Age-Gender-Pred
+2. ChaLearn Looking at People and Faces of the World 2016, https://competitions.codalab.org/competitions/7511#learn_the_details-evaluation